FDC-Genesis/node-express/readme.md

 A file will be created in view/{Entity}/Test/index.ejs

 ### Create Migration
--node kira make migration test.js
+-node kira make migration test
 A file will be created in database/migrations/create_table_test.js

 ### Migrate